mhykari/Devops-Test-Projects/docker-jenkins/README.md

 Username: jenkins<br />
 Private Key: "/var/jenkins_home/.ssh/id_rsa" #private key of jenkins user in controller node<br />
 <br />
-4- Create Pipeline Project<br />
+4- Create Pipeline Project and run the pipeline<br />
-sudo gitlab-runner install --user=root --working-directory=/root/gitlab-runner<br />
-gitlab-runner register<br />
-gitlab-runner verify<br />
 <br />
 5- Create jenkinsfile or copy the content of jenkinsfile in pipline in jenkins controller UI
 <br />